codewordcreative/codewordcreative/README.md

 ## About

 I build fast, sustainable websites, with completely hand-coded HTML, CSS, JS, and SVGs.
-Or I build astoundingly fast and sustainable WordPress sites complete with my own custom plugins for optimal function and efficiency.
+Or I build impressively fast and sustainable WordPress sites complete with my own custom plugins for optimal function and efficiency.
 I also write native English copy to drive clicks and convert.
 I optimise all code, copy, and assets for users and search engines.
 Put simply, I design content that works, building brands and strategy that translate into success.
 Oh, and I translate from German, too.

 <br>